2010 FIFA World Cup: Semi-finals

 The Netherlands qualified for the final for the third time with a 3–2 win over Uruguay.
 Spain reached their first ever final with a 1–0 victory over Germany.
 As a result, it was the first World Cup final not to feature at least one of Brazil, Italy, Germany or Argentina.
 It also guaranteed that there would be a new World Cup champion, as neither Spain nor the Netherlands had won the tournament before.
+It was also first final since 1978 to not feature Germany, Brazil or Italy and is the only final to date to not feature Germany, Brazil, Argentina, Italy or France.